-In setting base salaries, our corporate governance and compensation committee reviews executive compensation for the members of the peer group listed above.
-Historically we have encouraged an executive compensation philosophy where a significant component of compensation is variable and salaries that are below market medians.
+In setting base salaries, our corporate governance and compensation committee reviews executive compensation for the members of the Mercer Peer Group.
+Historically we have encouraged an executive compensation philosophy where a significant component of compensation is variable and salaries are below market medians.
 This philosophy reflects our focus on control of general and administrative cash costs and emphasis on executive compensation being linked to share performance.
 Salaries of senior executive officers also reflect market conditions and levels of responsibility.

-Our corporate governance and compensation committee met on October 27, 2014 to establish base salaries for our executive officers for 2015.
+Our corporate governance and compensation committee met on November 4, 2015 to establish base salaries for our executive officers for 2016.
 Factors considered by our corporate governance and compensation committee included corporate and individual performance and competitive factors in the local marketplace.
-Notwithstanding corporate and individual performance, to reflect the constraints on our business in a reduced commodity price environment, 2015 base salaries were held flat at 2014 levels.
+The corporate governance and compensation committee recommended that 2016 salaries remain flat at 2015 levels but management determined to reduce salaries for the executive officers by 10% in 2016 in recognition of continued weak commodity prices.

-The following table summarizes annual base salaries for our named executive officers at December 31, 2015 and December 31, 2014.
+The following table summarizes annual base salaries for our named executive officers at December 31, 2016 and December 31, 2015:

-Name and principal position 2015 Base Salary (\$) 2014 Base Salary (\$) Increase Grant B. Fagerheim President and Chief Executive Officer 330,000 330,000 0% Thanh Kang Chief Financial Officer 275,000 275,000 0% Joel Armstrong Vice President, Production and Operations 250,000 250,000 0% Darin Dunlop Vice President, Engineering 250,000 250,000 0% David Mombourquette Vice President, Business Development 250,000 250,000 0%
+Name and principal position 2016 Base Salary (\$) 2015 Base Salary (\$) Decrease Grant B. Fagerheim President and Chief Executive Officer 297,000 330,000 (10%) Thanh C. Kang Chief Financial Officer 247,500 275,000 (10%) Joel M. Armstrong Vice President, Production and Operations 225,000 250,000 (10%) Darin R. Dunlop Vice President, Engineering 225,000 250,000 (10%) David M. Mombourquette Vice President, Business Development 225,000 250,000 (10%)